 Thanh Hoa Thanh Hoa Province, Vietnam Travel Guide

 Explore Sam Son Beach (16 km east) for sunbathing and seafood.
 The Fortress of Ho Dynasty (45 km west), an UNESCO site, and Lam Kinh Historical Site (50 km west) reveal ancient history.
-Ben En National Park (36 km southwest) is a nature haven.
+Ben En National Park (36 km southwest) is a natural haven.
 Ninh Binh Province (approx. 60 km north), known as "Ha Long Bay on land," showcases stunning limestone karsts and river boat tours.

 Pù Luông's Rice Terraces change beauty with seasons.
 Green in early growth, golden before harvest.